 I understand wanting children in the world to have parents who are capable of parenting, and for those children to have their most basic needs met.
 I worked in early childhood education for years before moving on to run Scarleteen, and I continue to feel very strongly about quality care and parenting for children.
 I also came from two young, unprepared parents, so I know firsthand what some of the downsides and struggles can feel like to a child.

 I'm also absolutely on the bus when it comes to all of us, doing all we can to make our soundest decisions around pregnancy and parenting, and the idea that we should all be held accountable when it comes to only choosing to parent if and when we think we can be parents who can provide what children need.
 It is in part because I am on board with that that I am 39 and childfree, despite being someone who has always liked kids a whole lot, to the degree that I've been teaching my whole adult life.
-Part of why I also work at an abortion clinic is because I strongly support the right of every woman to decide if a given time is or is not right for her to remain pregnant, and to have the option to decide a given time is not right.
+Part of why I also work at an abortion clinic is because I strongly support the right of every pregnant person to decide if a given time is or is not right for them to remain pregnant, and to have the option to decide a given time is not right.

 (For the record, I do not understand that "we shouldn't have to pay taxes that support other people's children," stuff.
 I have to pay taxes for all kinds of things I don't support or like, but I've never had a problem with the idea that some of my income goes to help and support the children of the world.
 It's one of the few things my taxes go to that I do feel good about.
 I have chosen not to reproduce myself, however, I'm of the mind that we all share some collective responsibility for caring for everyone else on our planet.
 So that one?
 I don't get or sympathize with.)